 You know, the one where a smiling Nash and Dwight Howard stood side by side in conjunction with this headline: “Now this is going to be fun.”

 Quite the opposite.
 The Lakers’ 2012-13 team featured too many toxic elements that eventually ended in a $100 million payroll banking on only a first-round exit to the San Antonio Spurs.
 But even before the Lakers chose Mike D’Antoni over Phil Jackson or Kobe Bryant tore out his left Achilles tendon just before the playoffs, Nash recently told Grantland.com’s Bill Simmons that he possessed some clairvoyance that this wouldn’t go as planned.

-The first begins with Lakers coach Mike Brown, who tried implementing a complex Princeton-based offense that Nash entailed 4 1/2 practices.
+It first begins with Lakers coach Mike Brown, who tried implementing a complex Princeton-based offense that Nash said entailed 4 1/2 hour practices.

 “Training camp was miserable,” Nash said.
 “We had these enormous practices because we were trying to figure out this really intricate offense.
 Nobody knew it.”

 Well, that was obvious.
 Hence, why the Lakers fired Brown following a 1-4 start.
 But with Nash fracturing his left leg in only the second game of the season in an injury that basically sabotaged him entirely with never-ending nerve damage, the Lakers guard already entered the season feeling less than healthy.

 “It was a tough training camp for me,” Nash said.
 “The first practice was for 4 1/ 2 hours.
 It wasn’t hard.
 It was just on the court, standing around and it was killing me.
 I had a bad back.
 I went from the best shape of my life to the start of training camp to where I wasn’t in great shape, not necessarily condition wise but just sharpness and energy.”